Clinton urges "cool heads" in China-Japan island dispute

 Clinton was due to meet Japanese Foreign Minister Koichiro Gemba and South Korean Foreign Minister Kim Sung-hwan in a three-way meeting on Friday.
 Japan and South Korea, two close U.S. allies, have also seen their relationship rocked in recent months by maritime territorial disputes.

-Sino-Japanese relations deteriorated sharply after Japan bought the islands from their private owner, hurting bilateral trade ties and tourism, while sparking protests across China.
+Sino-Japanese relations deteriorated sharply since Japan bought the islands from their private owner, hurting bilateral trade ties and tourism while sparking protests across China.

 Tokyo and Beijing have traded increasingly sharp words in the dispute, which has seen both countries send patrol boats in a game of cat-and-mouse in the waters near the disputed islands, raising concerns that an unintended collision or other incident could escalate into a broader clash.

-In her meeting with Yang, Clinton also touched on territorial disputes in the South China Sea that have set Beijing against a number of its Southeast Asian neighbors, including close U.S. ally the Philippines.
+In her meeting with Yang, Clinton also touched on territorial disputes in the South China Sea which have set Beijing against a number of its Southeast Asian neighbors including close U.S. ally the Philippines.

 China has resisted calls by the United States and some Southeast Asian countries to agree on a multilateral framework to settle the disputes, preferring to engage with each of the other less powerful claimants individually.

-The U.S. official said Clinton welcomed moves by China to restart informal meetings with members of the Association of Southeast Asian Nations, or ASEAN, most recently in Cambodia two weeks ago, as a sign of progress.
+The U.S. official said Clinton welcomed moves by China to restart informal meetings with members of the Association of Southeast Asian Nations (ASEAN), most recently in Cambodia two weeks ago, as a sign of progress.

 “We expect these meetings are going to continue in the lead-up to the East Asia Summit in November,” the official said.
 “This is precisely what the secretary has been advocating, that they restart a dialogue.”